 Excess food scraps can be used in so many different ways!

 - Leftover fruit peels can be added to water for extra flavor

-- Excess vegetable, peels and even some animal bones can be used in broth
+- Excess vegetables, peels and even some animal bones can be used in broth

 - Coffee grounds can be reused as fertilizer for your plants

 With a little creativity, every last bit of food can be used and kept out of the garbage.
 Author, Lindsay-Jean Hard, took this fun, food saving tip and wrote Cooking With Scraps.
-Her book is filled with fun recipes such as Banana Peel Cake with Brown Sugar Frosting and so many more tasty recipes!
+Her book is filled with tasty recipes such as Banana Peel Cake with Brown Sugar Frosting and so many more innovative dishes.
 You can find Cooking With Scraps at Zingerman’s Deli or order online here!

 There are so many ways to reduce your food waste and every little bit helps.
-Learning new ways to utilize all your groceries can also be fun.
-Though we may be biased, we believe there is no better way to learn than with Chef Kieron and his very own recipes!
+Learning new ways to utilize all of your groceries can also be fun!
+Though we may be biased, we believe there is no better way to learn than with Chef Kieron and his very own recipes.
 Chef Kieron’s Tomato Soup is a simple recipe that can be “upcycled” into multiple different dishes.
 Give this versatile recipe a try and share the tasty dishes you create with us!